Introduction To Servo Motors

 Well, if you had a servo arm that was one inch long on your servo, it would be able to produce 50 ounces of pull or push force at the end of the servo arm before stalling.
 What do you think the force would be if you had a 1/2 inch servo arm?
 Yup, 100 ounces of force.
 How about a 2-inch arm, 25 ounces of force - easy, huh?

-Bi-directional serial servos use a communication protocol that allows the servos to transmit position data to the EZB.
-These bi-directional servos can be queried for the position when initialized and transition to the new position at specified speeds.
+Smart serial servos use a communication protocol that allows the servos to transmit position data to the EZB.
+These smart servos have bi-directional communication to query the position when initialized and transition to the new position at specified speeds.
 This prevents jolting/jumping of joints that are experienced with hobby PWM servos.

 ARC Servo Skills